-Another NFL season is upon us, and so is one of the greatest inventions known to man: the
+Another NFL season is upon us, and so is one of the greatest inventions known to man: the NFL Red Zone channel, which whips around from city to city, allowing you to see live look-ins, real-time highlights and all the scoring plays from every NFL game on any given Sunday.

 Not long ago it hit me: Why couldn't FIFA do the same thing with the 824 World Cup qualifiers that take place on action-filled matchdays around the world?
 I'd pay for that channel, and so would millions of soccer fans all over the planet.

 Once the European and African nations get going, there will be even more action on World Cup qualifying matchdays.
-On October 11, 2008,
+On October 11, 2008, a total of 50 games took place around the world involving the sport's biggest national teams and most recognizable stars.
+That was a Saturday.
+I don't know about you, but I wouldn't have left my couch for 24 hours.

 There no reason this channel shouldn't happen.
 Call it whatever you'd like -- World Cup Goal Zone, World Cup Real-Time, FIFA Matchday Live -- but there are plenty of incentives for fans, as well as FIFA and its member nations.
 The fans get a fun, addictive, all-in-one service that currently doesn't exist (and would be of far higher quality than pirate online livestreams).
 Meanwhile, FIFA and its confederations would receive income that could be shared with their member nations.